by Susan Flantzer © Unofficial Royalty 2018

 Prince Igor Konstantinovich was the fifth of the six sons and the six of the nine children of Grand Duke Konstantine Konstantinovich, a grandson of Nicholas I, and Elisabeth of Saxe-Altenburg (Elizaveta Mavrikievna).
 He was born in 1894 and like his brother Konstantin, Igor liked the theater and attended the Corps des Pages, a military academy in Saint Petersburg.
 Despite having fragile health, Igor served with the Izmaylovsky Regiment during World War I and was a decorated war hero.

 Born in 1896, Prince Vladimir Pavlovich Paley was the son of Grand Duke Paul Alexandrovich (the youngest child of Alexander II, Emperor of All Russia) and his mistress Olga Valerianovna Karnovich.
-In 1902, Grand Duke Paul, who was a widower, made a morganatic marriage with Vladimir’s mother.
+In 1902, Grand Duke Paul, a widower, made a morganatic marriage with Vladimir’s mother.
 Prince Regent Luitpold of Bavaria created Olga Valerianovna Countess von Hohenfelsen in 1904, and Vladimir was titled Count Vladimir von Hohenfelsen.
 In 1915, Olga Valerianovna was created Princess Paley by Nicholas II, Emperor of All Russia which allowed Vladimir to use the title of Prince Paley.

 Vladimir grew up in Paris and then attended the Corps des Pages, a military academy in Saint Petersburg.
 During World War I, he fought with the Emperor’s Hussars and was a decorated war hero.
 A talented poet from an early age, Vladimir published two volumes of poetry and wrote several plays and essays.